nacleric/BRRR/README.md

-# mini-bootcamp-appendix
+# Just a place for my notes

-Contains supporting content and code snippets for onboarding.
+Base is stolen from [Ranger-Station](https://github.com/RangerStation/mini-bootcamp-appendix/)